 V.C.
 Bird International Airport, on the northern coast of Anguilla near St. Johns, is the primary hub for international and Caribbean entry into Antigua or Barbuda.
 Due to the steady increase in tourism to Antigua and Barbuda, the Ministry of Tourism decided to expand the size of V.C.
 Bird International Airport.
 Near the end of 2011, ground was broken just north of St. Johns to begin the construction of a new terminal.
 The terminal will be 165,000 feet long, and include three jet bridges, 20 immigration desks, and 26 check-in counters.
 The expansion is expected to be complete by September of 2014.

 Flying into V.C.
 Bird International Airport from locations in the United States, Canada, and Europe is easy, with both non-stop and connecting flights servicing the island.

 As you can imagine, most flights going into Antigua from the United States will be from cities on the east coast.
 Luckily, these big cities like New York, Atlanta, and Miami are major hub in the US, and it is very likely that your local airport has frequent (if not daily) flights to at least one of them.

 If you live in the states the following table may be helpful.
 Not all of the flight combinations you will see listed on line are logical choices so it can be handy to see at a glance which airlines offer direct flights to this airport.

 Antigua provides Canadian residents plenty of options to fly into the island.
 Montreal, Toronto, and Calgary all have direct flights to V.C.
 Bird International Airport.

-The following list shows airline companies that have direct service out of locations in Canada.
+The following chart indicates airline companies that schedule direct flights out of Canadian cities.